cfpinto/laravel-scout-elasticsearch/README.md

 **Disclaimer**: This project was highly inspired in [ErickTamayo](https://github.com/ErickTamayo/laravel-scout-elastic) implementation.
 However it is not a fork and most likely is incompatible.

+This package is intented to be used with laravel 5.6 and up.
+Others versions might work but might

 ## Installation

 ```bash